nguyenngocquynhgiang/Classify-Song-Genres-from-Audio-Data./README.md

-## Project Description: Music Genre Classification with Machine Learning
+###  Music Genre Classification with Machine Learning

 Music lovers often have vast collections with songs spanning various genres.
 Manually organizing these songs can be time-consuming.
 This project offers a solution by leveraging the power of machine learning to automate genre classification.